-- ➤ In XP, this opens the Network and Dial-up Connections window.
-Right click on the appropriate interface and select 'Properties' from the menu.
-This will open the Properties windows for the selected interface.
-Click on the 'Internet Protocol (TCP/IP)' component and then click on the [Properties] button. - ➤ For Vista and Windows 7, this open the Network Connections window.
+- ➤ In Windows 7, this open the Network Connections window.
 Double click on the appropriate interface.
-In the window that opens, select "Internet Protocol Version 4 (TCP/IP v4)" from the list and then click on the [Properties] button. - For Windows 8 and 10, this open the Network Connections window.
+In the window that opens, select "Internet Protocol Version 4 (TCP/IP v4)" from the list and then click on the [Properties] button. - ➤ In Windows 8 and 10, this open the Network Connections window.
 Double click on the appropriate interface.
 In the window that opens, select "Internet Protocol Version 4 (TCP/IP v4)" from the list and then click on the [Properties] button.